Creamy Wild Rice-Mushroom Soup

-Growing up in Minnesota, wild rice soup was a favorite, and still is.
-A steaming bowl does wonders for the soul on a chilly fall or winter day, and can also be a welcome change at other times of year.
+Growing up in Minnesota, wild rice soup was a favorite and still is.
+A steaming bowl does wonders for the soul on a chilly fall or winter day, and can also be a welcome change at other times of the year.

 2 slices of bacon (uncured, low/no sugar)